White-Oak/qml-rust/README.md

 * Providing properties to QML files.
 * QAbstractListModels - provides changable models for QML items (early draft, still lacks proper mutability).
 * QObjects: slots, signals (limited properties support).
 Emitting signals and receiving slots works.
-* Registering your own QML types from Rust code.
+* Registering your own QML types (singletons or not) from Rust code.

 To be done:
-* Registering QML singleton types from Rust code
-* etc
+* the library is mostly done, but some stuff is lacking polish, like possible memory leaks or better macro designs.